Duranovic/e-medzlis/README.md

 # E-Medzlis
 E-Medzlis is web application built in Angular for Islamic organization on a city level (Medzlis).
-Complete design is done by me 😁 (Someone might say that I have a talent for design. 😅)
+<br> Complete design is done by me 😁 (Someone might say that I have a talent for design. 😅)
 <br><br>Admin of this application is able to add new users, dzemat's (it's on Village level in the most cases).
 For every user, it is possible to see informations like: First name, Last name, Year of birth, Address, Phone Number, Email, Sexual orientation, Mother name, Father name, is married, is payer and so on.
 <br><br>Also there is an option to check if a user has been user fulfilled its obligations and to make evidention for each year.